Kong/public-shared-actions/security-actions/scan-docker-image/README.md

 - [Scan Docker Image](./action.yml) is a action for container SCA image scanning and CIS benchmarks.
 The action produces an SBOM, CVE, and CIS benchmark scanning and reports for a given image.
   - Tools used:
     - [syft](https://github.com/anchore/syft) generates a Software Bill of Materials (SBOM)
-    - [grype](https://github.com/anchore/grype) vulnerability scanner for container images
+    - [grype](https://github.com/anchore/grype) vulnerability scanner for CVEs in container images
-    - [trivy](https://github.com/aquasecurity/trivy) compliance scanner for docker-cis
+    - [trivy](https://github.com/aquasecurity/trivy)  compliance scanner for docker-cis benchmarks

 ### Scan Docker Image